Updated 28 May 2018

 "Patient Consent Form" Template.

-The Patient Information Sheet Template and Patient Consent Form Template must be changed to meet any requirements of your local legal and ethics laws, and translated to your own language.
+- The Patient Information Sheet Template and Patient Consent Form Template must be changed to meet any requirements of your local legal and ethics laws, and translated into your own language.

-- Patients can only be entered into the registry once you have received their signed, informed consent to do so.
-Please store all the consent forms that your patients have signed safely in your local hospital.
+- Patients can only be included in the registry when you have received signed, informed consent from them, or their legal guardian, to do so.
+Please store all signed consent forms in a safe and secure place at your local hospital.

-For questions concerning the above please feel free to contact Jacqui van Rens (firstname.lastname@example.org)
+For questions concerning the above please feel free to contact the ECFSPR Coordinator Jacqui van Rens, firstname.lastname@example.org or +32 484 443 435.

 The Danish Data Protection Agency can hereby confirm that the ECFS Patient Registry is governed by the Danish Act on Processing of Personal Data (Act No. 429 of 31 May 2000).
 The act implements Directive 95/46/EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data.